auerbachs/BMDExpress-2/docs/benchmark-dose-analysis.md

 ![Popup curve ID](https://raw.githubusercontent.com/auerbachs/BMDExpress-2.0/readthedocs/media/popup-curve-id.png)

-All properties of the curve can be altered in the *Properties Menu*.
+All properties of the curve can be altered in the *Properties Menu*, accessed by right-clicking in the chart area.

 ![Popup curve properties](https://raw.githubusercontent.com/auerbachs/BMDExpress-2.0/readthedocs/media/popup-curve-properties.png)